Are walnuts good for you?

 Registered nutritionists Nicola Shubrook and Kerry Torrens explain the top 10 health benefits of walnuts, and share great ways to add these nuts to your diet.

 Interested in trying our FREE 7-day healthy diet plan?
 Click here and choose between our meat eaters, vegetarian or vegan meal plans.

 What are walnuts?

 Walnuts are a wrinkly, globe-like nut that is the fruit of the walnut tree.
-They grow in a hard shell, which when opened reveals the walnut.
-This is then split in two and hence you will be familiar with seeing them as flat segments.
+They grow in a hard shell that, when opened, reveals the walnut.
+This is then split in two, which is why you most commonly see them as flat segments.
 Walnuts are usually eaten raw or roasted.

 Nutritional value of walnuts

 A 30g serving (about 14 halves) contains approximately: